degski/xoroshiro128plusxoshi/README.md

 * Compiler: [`LLVM-7.0.0-r336178-win64`](http://prereleases.llvm.org/win-snapshots/LLVM-7.0.0-r336178-win64.exe)
 * Command-line: `clang-cl -fuse-ld=lld -flto=thin  /D "NDEBUG" /D "_CONSOLE" /D "NOMINMAX" /D "_UNICODE" /D "UNICODE" -Xclang -fcxx-exceptions /Ox /Oi /MT main.cpp statistics.cpp -Xclang -std=c++2a -Xclang -ffast-math -mmmx  -msse  -msse2 -msse3 -mssse3 -msse4.1 -msse4.2 -mavx -mavx2`

-#### Method

-The core of speed testing is implemented as follows:

-    volatile std::uint64_t acc = 0;

-    timer.start ( );
-    while ( cnt-- ) acc += gen ( );
-    result = timer.get_elapsed_ms ( );

-* 10'000'000 numbers generated per run, 1'000 runs
-* Every run is seeded with the same seed for all tests listed

-The `volatile acc` mimics a situation where all cache accesses are misses and/or every branch prediction is wrong.
-I have reason to believe that changing `acc` to a normal variable will particularly improve performance of the generators with a high `sd` (see below).
-The latter testing reflects a situation in where the generator performs ideally, no cache-misses and perfect branch prediction.
-This, in most use-cases - in-the-real-world, will not be a realistic scenario.
-I will put some numbers up in the near future.

 #### Speed-test results